DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Background

 \section{Background}

-This section provides a brief description of the target MCUs and the software ecosystem deployed in this work.
+This Section briefly describes the target MCUs and the software ecosystem deployed in this work, along with a motivations discussion presented in Section~\ref{Motivations}.
 The PULP platform will be presented in Section~\ref{PULP_Platform}, while GAP8 and PULP-OPEN in Sections~\ref{GAP8} and \ref{PULP_OPEN}, respectively.
 Along with this, we report in Section~\ref{FP_Emulation_Libraries} the two FP emulation libraries deployed to enable FP computations on architectures with no FPU-native support.
-Lastly, in Section~\ref{Programming_and_Compilation_Toolchain}, we introduce the software stack and parallel programming model used to achieve fine-grained data- and thread-level parallelism.
+Finally, in Section~\ref{Programming_and_Compilation_Toolchain}, we introduce the software stack and parallel programming model used to achieve fine-grained data- and thread-level parallelism.